satrai-lab/cozybench/README.md

 energyplus -v
 ```

 Python and necessary libraries can be more conveniently installed via [Anaconda](https://www.anaconda.com/).
 Once Anaconda is set up, open the command line and execute the following command to establish an Anaconda environment using the configuration file `cozybench.yml`.
-Please be patient, this process could take a few minutes.
+This process could take a few minutes.
 ```shell
 cd path/to/cozybench
 conda env create -f ./env/cozybench.yml -n cozybench
 ```
 this command will install Python along with the following libraries:
 [PyFmi](https://jmodelica.org/pyfmi/) (version >= 2.10.3)
 [FMI Library](https://jmodelica.org/FMILibrary/) (version >= 2.4.1)
 [Numpy](https://pypi.org/project/numpy/) (version >= 1.23.5)